+Is BCACC advocating for accommodation or flexibility for practitioners with disabilities, parental leave histories, or part-time practices?

+Yes.
+BCACC recognizes that many practitioners work reduced hours due to disability, caregiving responsibilities, parental leave, chronic illness, or other life circumstances.
+But, the final decisions rest with the College.

+While the College has not finalized its requirements, BCACC continues to advocate for equitable and flexible pathways that reflect diverse professional realities. ---

 Theme 3: Licensing Requirements and Eligibility

-1. What education will be required for licensing?
+What education will be required for licensing?
 Requirements are not finalized, but a master’s degree in counselling psychology is the national norm.

-2. Will supervision hours be required for licensing?
-Yes, though the number and type have not yet been finalized but will likely be similar to BCACC’s current requirements.
-3. Will client-contact hours be required?
-Yes, as part of both regular and grandparenting pathways and will likely be similar to BCACC’s current requirements.
-4. What is meant by “Safe and Effective Use of Self”?
+Will supervision hours be required for licensing?
+Most likely, though the number and type have not yet been finalized but will likely be similar to BCACC’s and CRPO’s current requirements.

+Will client-contact hours be required?
+Most likely, as part of both regular and grandparenting pathways and will likely be similar to BCACC’s and CRPO’s current requirements.

+What is meant by “Safe and Effective Use of Self”?
 A reflective competency addressing therapist self-awareness, boundaries, and ethical presence.

-5. How will internationally educated practitioners be assessed?
-Through individual assessment under established equivalency processes. ___________________________________________________________
+How will internationally educated practitioners be assessed?
+Through individual assessment under established equivalency processes.

+---

 Theme 4: Exams and Jurisprudence

-1. Will there be an entrance exam?
-An entrance exam is unlikely for both the regular path and the grandparenting path.
-2. Will there be a jurisprudence exam?
+Will there be an entrance exam?
+An entrance exam is unlikely for the grandparenting path, but is being explored for the regular path.

+Will there be a jurisprudence exam?
 Most likely for the Regular path, but may not be ready on time for the Grand Parenting path.
 Licensees may be required to take a juris prudence exam when they renew their licenses with the College.
 The juris prudence exam is a low-stakes, open-book exam.

-3. What topics will jurisprudence cover?
+What topics will jurisprudence cover?
 Ethics, standards of practice, legislation, and professional responsibilities.

-4. Will preparation materials be available?
+Will preparation materials be available?
 Yes.
+BCACC will provide resources and the College normally does as well.

-BCACC will provide resources.
-5. Who will write the jurisprudence exam questions?
-The regulatory college, with input from the BCACC. ________________________________________________________
+Who will write the jurisprudence exam questions?
+The regulatory college, potentially with input from the BCACC and other stakeholders.

+---

 Theme 5: Titles, Scope, and Protected Acts

-1. What will be the protected title?
+What will be the protected title?
 “Psychotherapist.”

-2. When can the title “psychotherapist” be used?
+When can the title “psychotherapist” be used?
 After licensing and after November 29, 2027.

-3. Can RCCs continue using the RCC designation?
+Can RCCs continue using the RCC designation?
 Yes.
 The RCC title remains owned by BCACC.

-4. Is the act of psychotherapy restricted?
+Is the act of psychotherapy restricted?
 This is still under discussion and the BCACC will inform its members as soon as a decision is made.

-5. What happens if the act is not restricted?
+What happens if the act is not restricted?
 Unlicensed practitioners may practice but cannot use the protected title of “psychotherapist”.

-6. What happens if the act is restricted?
-Only licensed practitioners may perform psychotherapy as defined by the College. ________________________________________________________
+What happens if the act is restricted?
+Only licensed practitioners may perform psychotherapy as defined by the College.

+---

 Theme 6: Dual Credentials and Labour Mobility

-1. Can practitioners hold dual registrations?
+Can practitioners hold dual registrations?
 Typically, one college regulates a given activity, but details are pending.

-2. Will Ontario Registered Psychotherapists be eligible in BC?
+Will Ontario Registered Psychotherapists be eligible in BC?
 Yes, through labour mobility provisions.

-3. Will BC psychotherapists be able to work in other provinces?
-Yes, in regulated provinces via labour mobility. ________________________________________________________
+Will BC psychotherapists be able to work in other provinces?
+Yes, in regulated provinces via labour mobility.

+---

 Theme 7: Impact of Choosing Not to Become Licensed

-1. Can an RCC continue private practice without licensing?
+Can an RCC continue private practice without licensing?
 Yes, if psychotherapy remains title-protected only.

-2. Will insurance still be available to non-licensed RCCs?
+Will insurance still be available to non-licensed RCCs?
 Yes, through BCACC, subject to insurer terms.

-3. Will scope of practice change for non-licensees?
-Only if the act of psychotherapy becomes restricted. __________________________________________________________
+Will scope of practice change for non-licensees?
+Only if the act of psychotherapy becomes restricted.